 Classes are formed, schedules created, and staff hired and assigned on the basis of student registration.
 Once this process is completed, schedule changes are discouraged, and in many cases, not possible.
-Changes can only be honored if it is educationally best for the student and there is room in the desired course.
-Examples of "acceptable" schedule changes include:

-- Inappropriate course placement. - Course prerequisites have not been met. - Course has been taken and cannot be repeated for credit. - · Special circumstances as determined by an administrator.

-Students whose request falls within these guidelines have the first week of the semester to request a schedule change.
+Examples of "acceptable" schedule changes include: - Inappropriate course placement - Course prerequisites have not been met - Course has been taken and cannot be repeated for credit - Special circumstances as determined by an administrator.
+Students whose request falls within these guidelines have the first week of the semester to request a schedule change with their counselor.
 Please be aware that changing your schedule may have an unwanted impact on your transcript.
 If a course is dropped by the end of the first week of the semester, it is dropped with no record.
 Courses dropped the second week are dropped with a "W" (withdrawn will not reduce the GPA).
 In most cases, if a course is dropped after the second week of that course, an "NC" (No Credit) will be recorded on the transcript.
 Students who drop year-long courses at the semester will have an "NC" on their transcripts for the second semester, which will reduce their GPA.
+Delivery of Courses Course delivery is the way in which educational content is conveyed from teacher to students.
+Courses can be delivered in a variety of ways.
+Not all delivery options are available for every course.
+Please see course descriptions for which options are available for each course.
+Hybrid (H) Combination of in person instruction with asynchronous online assignments and activities throughout the week.
+Approximately 50% in person.
+Recommended for students who are independent and motivated learners.
+In Person (No distinction) Traditional, face-to-face in class instruction.
+Online (OL) Instruction is fully online and asynchronous.
+Zero Hour (Z) Course meets prior to the start of the day.
+Students must provide their own transportation.
+Additional Course Option: